Hidde-Heijnen/mlmi-vault/010 - Classes/MLMI1/Probabilistic modeling and Inference youtube playlist.md

 	  - x classes, with decision boundaries.
 - **Unsupervised Learning**:
   - The goal of the machine is to **build a model of** $x$ that can be used for reasoning, decision making, predicting things, communicating, etc.
-  - Clustering (like spam filtering)
 $$\text{Model: } f(x_1, x_2, \dots) \quad \text{No labels or outputs provided.}$$
+  - Clustering (like spam filtering, network community detection, image segmentation): seeing what similar features similar data has.
+  - Dimensionality Reduction: Summarize more complex things by the position on the manifold.
+Or as a preprocessing/feature learning: reducing computational complexity imporoving statistical efficiency.
 - **Reinforcement Learning**:
   - The machine can also produce actions $a_1, a_2, \dots$, which affect the state of the world, and receives rewards (or punishments) $r_1, r_2, \dots$
   - Its goal is to **learn to act in a way that maximizes rewards in the long term**.$$\text{Actions: } a_1, a_2, \dots \quad \text{Rewards: } r_1, r_2, \dots$$
+## Clustering